Semiclassics for the QCD vacuum structure through $T^2$-compactification with the baryon-'t Hooft flux: Semiclassics for SU(N) Yang-Mills theory: dilute gas of center vortices

 \begin{itemize} \item \textbf{Center Symmetry}

 By the $T^2$ compactification, the 1-form symmetry is decomposed as

 where $\mathbb{Z}_N^{[0]} \times \mathbb{Z}_N^{[0]}$ is the conventional center symmetry acting on the Polyakov loops of $T^2$.
-For the adiabatic continuity, the center symmetry $\mathbb{Z}_N^{[0]} \times \mathbb{Z}_N^{[0]}$ should not be spontaneously broken: the Polyakov loops along $x_3$ and $x_4$ directions should vanish $\braket{\operatorname{tr} P_3} =\braket{\operatorname{tr} P_4} = 0$.
-With a periodic boundary condition, the center symmetry is spontaneously broken at a small compactification scale and the adiabatic continuity cannot be achieved.
-The 't Hooft boundary condition avoids this problem.
-Indeed, we can suppose that local fluctuations are negligible on a sufficiently small torus, and the transition functions give the Polyakov loops.
-In the gauge (\ref{eq:transition_functions_gauge}), their classical values are
+From the adiabatic continuity, the center symmetry $\mathbb{Z}_N^{[0]} \times \mathbb{Z}_N^{[0]}$ should not be spontaneously broken: the Polyakov loops along $x_3$ and $x_4$ directions should vanish $\braket{\operatorname{tr} P_3} =\braket{\operatorname{tr} P_4} = 0$.
+With a periodic boundary condition, the center symmetry is spontaneously broken at a small compactification scale and the adiabatic continuity cannot be achieved\footnote{Without the 't~Hooft flux, the classical vacua are parametrized by the Polyakov loops $P_3, P_4$ with $P_3 P_4=P_4 P_3$, and the one-loop calculation produces the effective potential~\cite{Gross:1980br, Luscher:1982ma, Unsal:2010qh, Tanizaki:2022ngt},